 Tahiti, Moorea, Bora Bora, Rarotonga, Fiji, Easter Island

-Picnicking with stingrays on Moorea, French Polynesia in the South Pacific.
+Picnics with stingrays on Moorea island in French Polynesia, the South Pacific.

 A typical black sand beach bordered by Tahiti's ring road on the south coast.